Buyer’s Guide: Garbage Disposals

 Loud operating noise has long been a downside to garbage disposals, but today’s models are much quieter, with the inclusion of insulation and padded mounts that reduce vibration.
 High-end disposals can be very quiet, emitting little more than a hum, while some budget-friendly models are still fairly loud.
 Manufacturers are not required to publish a disposal’s noise factor, so a good way to get a quiet model is to check out customer reviews.

 With the help of independent reviewers and customers alike, we’ve identified three of the best garbage disposals models on the market today.
 Keep reading for leads on where to begin your shopping.

-Waste King Legend 1/2 HP Continuous-Feed Garbage Disposal with Cord ($69)
+BEST FOR SMALL KITCHENS: Waste King Legend 1/2 HP Continuous-Feed Disposal with Cord

-Affordable, efficient, and easy installation are the top reasons Amazon buyers give the Waste King Legend 1/2 HP Continuous-Feed Disposal a resounding 4.3 stars.
-No wiring skills are required: It comes with an attached power cord to plug directly into an under-sink outlet.
+Affordable, efficient, and easy to install—these are the top reasons buyers laud the Waste King Legend 1/2 HP Continuous-Feed Disposal.
+No wiring skills are required to set the disposal in place.
+It comes with an attached power cord that plugs directly into an under-sink outlet.
 You’ll still need to connect the plumbing under the sink, but clear, simple instructions are included.
-There’s a removable splash guard for easy cleaning and, weighing 7.8 pounds with a diameter of only 6.8 inches and measuring 13.5 inches in height, the Waste King Legend is ideal for small under-sink spaces.
-It features a glass-filled, nylon grinding chamber with added sound insulation—many buyers say it’s quieter than the disposal they replaced.
-The Waste King Legend comes with a limited five-year warranty.
-Available at Amazon.
+There’s a removable splash guard for easy cleaning and, weighing 7.8 pounds with a diameter of only 6.8 inches and measuring 13.5 inches in height, the Waste King Legend fits right into small under-sink spaces.
+Many buyers say the Waste King is quieter than the disposal it replaced, and the product comes with a limited five-year warranty.